 Provisions are measured at the best estimate of the expenditure required to settle the present obligation, based on the most reliable evidence available at the end of the reporting period, including the risks and uncertainties associated with the present obligation.
 Where there are a number of similar obligations, the likelihood that an outflow will be required in settlement is determined by considering the class of obligations as a whole.
 When time value of money is material, long-term provisions are discounted to their present values using a pre-tax rate that reflects market assessments and the risks specific to the obligation.
-The increase in the provision due to the passage of time is recognized as interest expense.
-Provisions are reviewed at the end of each reporting period and adjusted to reflect the current best estimate.
+The increase in the provisions are reviewed at the end of each reporting period and adjusted to reflect the current best estimate.